cvass1/golden-square/solo_project/Takeaway_app_multi_class_recipe.md

 order.receipt # => "Thai Green Curry   £8.99"
               #    total: £8.99"

-# adds multiple menu items to an order
+# adds multiple menu items to an order and displays an itemised receipt
 dish_1 = Dish.new("Thai Green Curry",8.99)
 dish_2 = Dish.new("Khao Soi",6.99)
 dish_3 = Dish.new("Pad Thai",7.99)